-According to the Machinery Directive, machines may only be put into operation once comprehensive safety measures have been taken to protect the persons working with these machines.
-Part of these measures is the protection of hazardous areas at machines, where presence or contact with running machine is to be prevented, because of the risks created by the machine.
+According to the Machinery Directive, You may only put machines into operation once comprehensive safety measures have been taken to protect the persons working with these machines.
+Part of these measures is protecting hazardous areas at machines, where presence or contact with running machines is to be prevented because of the risks created by the machine.

 To protect persons against risks of this kind, pressure-sensitive safety mats are employed.
 At devices such as machines, machining centers, presses, robot cells, high-shelf warehouses, and many others, safety mats immediately switch off the power source when the mat is stepped on.
-As long as the person stays on the mat, the machine cannot be set back into operation.
+As long as the person stays on the mat, You cannot set the machine back into operation.

 The HSM Safety Mat uses mechanical positive-break contacts.
 Therefore, an additional safety control unit is not needed.